Quid Pro Quo

 The reinstatement of earmarks has the potential to shift legislative dynamics.
 By providing a means for legislators to secure funding for local projects, earmarks can facilitate bipartisan cooperation and help address specific community needs.

-VII.
+VIII.
 Ethical Considerations

 Quote on Can Earmarks Become Quid Pro Quo Legally 4